DaWe1992/Applied_ML_Fundamentals/README.md

 * Please refrain from submitting hand-written solutions (this also includes images), rather use proper type-setting software like LaTeX or other comparable programs.

 Your homework is going to be corrected and given back to you.
 Correct solutions are rewarded with a bonus for the exam which accounts to max. ten percent of the exam
 (corresponds to six points), if all solutions submitted are correct.
-Below you find the formula which is used to compute the bonus as well as a legend which explains what the components mean:
+Below you find the [function](https://github.com/DaWe1992/Applied_ML_Fundamentals/blob/master/03_tex_files/03_img/bonus_point_function.png) which is used to compute the bonus as well as a legend which explains what the components mean:

 <p align="center">
 	<img src="https://render.githubusercontent.com/render/math?math=b(a) = \text{min}\left(B, \left\lceil \frac{B}{A^2} \cdot a^2 \right\rceil \right)" width=300px height=130px>